andsontan/xpiks/_posts/2017-02-24-xpiks-14-detailed-features.markdown

 <img alt="Expand Preset" src="{{site.url}}/images/posts/xpiks-14-demo/xpiks-qt-expand-preset.jpg" class="small-8 large-6" />

-And the last but not the least way to do it is to use autocompletion feature and while typing a keyword to insert a preset with Ctrl+Enter if you see a small "p" letter right next to the keyword:
+And the last but not the least way to do it is to use autocompletion feature and while typing a keyword to insert a preset with [Ctrl+Enter] (or [Cmd+Enter] on Mac) if you see a small **"p"** letter right next to the keyword:

 <img alt="Autocomplete Preset" src="{{site.url}}/images/posts/xpiks-14-demo/xpiks-qt-autocomplete-preset.jpg" class="small-8 large-6" />